Zamiell/stardew-valley/Min-Max_Guide.md

   * Do not chop wood tiles until you are already at foraging level 1 (as they do not provide any foraging XP).
   * As soon as a tree starts to fall, walk towards where the wood will spawn and immediately pause the game.
 This prevents in-game time from passing, but the tree falling animation will still complete.
 Additionally, all of the wood will automatically be collected by the player while the game is still paused.
 (You should use this strategy whenever you are chopping trees and not bothering to kill the stumps.)
 * Once foraging level 1, craft a chest, place it next to the house, and empty all inventory except for scythe + axe + pickaxe + hoe.
 * Exit south to the forest.
-(You do not have time to clear out all the grass and such.
-Focus on getting to the forest as fast as possible.)
+(The time should be around 9:20 AM.)
 * Head left past the Traveling Cart area, down to the Abandoned House, right to the Spring Onion area, and up to Marnie's Ranch.
   * Pick up all foragables along the way.
   * Try to kill as many weeds as possible, but don't go too far out of your way for just 1 weed (since you need to make it to Jas at 11 AM).